CSALabsAutomation/azure-cosmosdb-lab/steps/08_azure-cosmos-db-change-feed/documentation.md

 4. Let the console app run for a minute or two and then stop it by pressing any key in the console.

-5. Switch to the Azure Portal and your Cosmos DB Account.

-6. In the Add Container popup, perform the following actions:

-   In the Database id field, select the Create new option and enter the value **StoreDatabase**.

-   Do not check the Provision database throughput option.

-   Provisioning throughput for a database allows you to share the throughput among all the containers that belong to that database.
-Within an Azure Cosmos DB     database,   you can have a set of containers which shares the throughput as well as containers, which have dedicated throughput.

-   In the Container Id field, enter the value **CartContainer**.

-   In the Partition key field, enter the value **/Item**.

-   Select the OK button.

-   Wait for the creation of the new database and container to finish before moving on with this lab.

 7. From within the **Azure Cosmos DB** blade, select the **Data Explorer** tab on the left.